sasoryhaf91/MissclimatePy/paper/paper.md

 MissClimatePy operates on long-format `pandas` tables and is organised in a few small submodules.
 The `features` utilities parse datetimes and build calendar predictors; `neighbors` precomputes K-nearest-neighbour sets in geographic space; and `models` provides a compact registry that wraps scikit-learn regressors under a single factory, with random forests as the default.
 All models work on dense numeric XYZT matrices.

-Station-wise evaluation is implemented in `evaluate_stations` (module `evaluate`).
+Station-wise evaluation is implemented in `evaluate_stations`.
 For each target station, the function builds a training pool from all other stations or a KNN subset, applies a user-defined time window and Minimum Data Requirement filter, optionally includes a fraction of the station’s own valid rows, fits the chosen backend, and returns multi-scale error metrics together with a prediction table containing observed and modelled values.

-Local imputation of a single target variable is handled by `impute_dataset` (module `impute`).
+Local imputation of a single target variable is handled by `impute_dataset`.
 For each selected station, it trains a `RandomForestRegressor` using neighbouring stations (or all others) plus an optional portion of its observed history.
 It then builds a daily grid over the requested window, preserves observed values, fills gaps with predictions, and tags each row as observed or imputed.

-Diagnostics are provided by the `metrics`, `masking`, and `viz` modules. `metrics` implements standard error scores (MAE, RMSE, $R^2$, KGE) and aggregation helpers; `masking` summarises coverage and gap statistics and can generate deterministic masking scenarios; and `viz` offers thin `matplotlib` wrappers for missingness matrices, metric distributions, time-series overlays, spatial summaries of performance, and imputation coverage plots.
+Diagnostics are provided by the `metrics`, `masking`, and `viz` modules. `metrics` implements standard error scores (MAE, RMSE, $R^2$, KGE) and aggregation helpers; and `viz` offers thin `matplotlib` wrappers for missingness matrices, metric distributions, time-series overlays, spatial summaries of performance, and imputation coverage plots.

-MissClimatePy depends on `numpy`, `pandas`, `scikit-learn`, and `matplotlib`, follows a standard `src/` layout, and includes a focused `pytest`-based test suite executed via GitHub Actions for each push and pull request.

 # Example